 Hire an Attorney

 Know that you are not alone.
 The [police officers] and [prosecutors] only want one thing: to get a conviction.
 You must put yourself in the best possible position to defend yourself against these professionals.
-Hiring an attorney is your first step towards success.
+Hiring an attorney is your first step towards success and settlement of injury.
 Many people charged with a DWI do not realize that their rights were violated during their stop and arrest.
 Utilizing an attorney can help protect against such violations of your rights, which may lead to the suppression of evidence.
 Read this article here to learn more about how to beat charges.

 See a Therapist